crisnc100/FlexBreak/src/hooks/progress/README.md

 ### Overview

-This folder contains hooks for the DeskStretch gamification and progress tracking system.
+This folder contains hooks for the flexbreak gamification and progress tracking system.
 We are transitioning to a more centralized approach to improve performance, reduce redundancy, and make the codebase more maintainable.

 ### Primary Hook: `useGamification`